 Spend your Spring Break and Summer at the Witte!
-From dinos to cowboys and whales to wild weather, the possibilities for learning are limitless.
+From dinos to cowboys, the possibilities for learning are limitless.
 Find your student’s favorite camp and register today!

 *To register for day tickets please email Reservations@WitteMuseum.org or call 210-357-1910.

 Book the entire Summer, get one camp free!

 *Drop-off between 8:30 – 9:00 a.m. and pick-up between 5:00 – 5:30 p.m.

 - Mini Witte Jr., ages 6-8 and Mini Witte, ages 9-12

 Spend Spring Break at the Witte and learn how nature, science and culture meet to create one amazing museum!
 In Mini Witte Jr. and Mini Witte Camps, every day is a new adventure.
 Monday, discover the animals and our state’s great nature in Texas Wild.
 Make sure to bring your lab coat and goggles on Tuesday for a day full of science, technology, engineering and math!
 On Wednesday, meet a cowboy and vaquero and learn the history of Texas.
 Lace up your sneakers for a day of play and exercise in the H-E-B Body Adventure on Thursday.
 And finally, on Friday, meet the dinosaurs that called this area home millions of years ago.
 Join us all week or for one or more of your favorite days!

 Kick off your summer with the dinosaurs at the Witte!
 Discover the fastest, largest and smallest creatures of the Mesozoic Era.
 Find out how pterosaurs flew, theropods ran and mosasaurs swam.
 What made these amazing animals so successful in their environments?
 In this week-long camp, students will match up dinosaurs and other creatures to determine who gets the gold.